KogiMobileSAS/fastlane/README.md

 fastlane increment_build
 ```

+Optionally you can pass any of the parameters that [`increment_build_number`](https://github.com/fastlane/fastlane/blob/master/fastlane/docs/Actions.md#increment_build_number) receives.

 ### Increment version

 To increment the version number of the app and commit the version bump all you need to do is run in the `Terminal` the following command: